laygond/Traffic-Sign-Classifier/README.md

 | Test Set       | 100.0%  |
 | My Test Set    |     80%  |

-Possible improvements would be to make the architecture deeper to reach higher accuracy, evaluate how well the model performs if trained on other countries\` traffic signs, add detection to classify multiple traffic signs per image.
+Possible improvements would be to make the architecture deeper to reach higher accuracy, incorporate more regularization techniques such as data augmentation.
+Also evaluate how well the model performs if trained on other countries\` traffic signs as well as include detection to classify multiple traffic signs per image.